 Make the trip longer

 Walking days on the Hebridean Way are quite long, so for anyone looking to shorten the stages of the trek, we are more than happy to advise about splitting up the longer days.
-For example, on Harris, the long day from Horgabost to Tarbert can be split onto 2, staying at Groesabhagh (or with taxi to Tarbert to stay) and it happens that this would reflect the contrast in scenery between West and East Harris.
+For example, on Harris, the long day from Horgabost to Tarbert can be split onto 2, staying at Greosabhagh (or with taxi to Tarbert to stay) and it happens that this would reflect the contrast in scenery between West and East Harris.
 We advise that the shorter days might mean using more transport on the route, to get to and from the hotels, but that this need not put you off a less challenging pace.
 Or you could, of course, have a look at our full Hebridean Way if you are looking for a longer trip!

 Hike with a leader